 Good and Evil: Some effects refer to Good and Evil characters.
-A Good character is anyone on a Good team, and an Evil character is anyone on an Evil team. are an Evil team.
+A Good character is anyone on a Good team, and an Evil character is anyone on an Evil team.
+The j is a Good team and the team is an Evil team.
 If a character is on a Good team and an Evil team, it is both Good and Evil.

-Health (Maximum and Remaining): A character's maximum health is its printed and any modifiers that increase or decrease it, like vitality counters.
+Health (Maximum and Remaining): A character's maximum health is its printed health and any modifiers that increase or decrease it, like vitality counters.
 A character's remaining health is its maximum health minus any wounds on it.